POLICIES AND PROCEDURES

 - a)The selling Market Partner must offer MONAT, in writing, the right of first refusal to purchase the business on the same terms as agreed upon with a third-party buyer.
 MONAT shall have fifteen (15) days from the date of receipt of the written offer to exercise its right of first refusal.

 - b)The buyer or transferee must become a qualified MONAT Market Partner.
 The buyer or transferee must accept the MONAT Market Partner Agreement and the MONAT Policies and Procedures.
-If the buyer is an active MONAT Market Partner, they must first terminate their MONAT business.
+If the buyer is an active MONAT Market Partner, they must be in good standing and must first terminate their existing Market Partner account.

 - c)Before the sale, transfer or assignment can be finalised and approved by MONAT, any debt obligations the selling party has with MONAT must be satisfied.

-- e)The buyer or transferee must pay a £100 MONAT account transfer fee.
+- d)The buyer or transferee must pay a £100 MONAT account transfer fee.

 3.29 - SEPARATION OF A MONAT BUSINESS